 Renee Kohley says

 I love the balance in your lifestyle advice.
 So practical – anyone can make the choice to do that.
-I didn’t know about those adrenal supps – looking into them!
+I didn’t know about those supps – looking into them!
 Thank you!

 Megan Stevens says